 Las Vegas is nicknamed “Skin City” for numerous reasons.
-A considerable number of skinheads reside in the city for a variety of reasons, including prostitution, race baiting, and drug trafficking.
+A considerable number of skinheads reside in the city for a variety of reasons, including prostitution, race-baiting, and drug trafficking.
 Another reason is that Las Vegas is regarded as a leading gambling destination, and its casinos are renowned for their generous payouts.

 16. City of Light

 Once a flourishing city of prostitutes, gambling, and brothels, Las Vegas is today known as the “City of Light.”
-However, Las Vegas is now a world-renowned tourist destination because to its opulent architecture, picturesque landscape, and distinctive attractions.
+However, Las Vegas is now a world-renowned tourist destination because of its opulent architecture, picturesque landscape, and distinctive attractions.
 The city’s moniker derives from its numerous casinos, which provide consumers with a wide choice of games and experiences.

 17. Adult Disneyland

 Las Vegas is one of the driest and most desolate towns in the United States, earning it the nickname “Desert Oasis.”
 The metropolis has about 2 million inhabitants and a median household income of $100,000.
 MGM Grand and Bellagio are among the most popular casinos in the world that are located in this city.

 18. Desert Oasis

 Las Vegas is known as the “Desert Oasis” because it is one of the most dry and barren cities in the United States.
 The city has a population of over 2 million people and a median household income of $100,000.
 The city is also home to some of the most popular casinos in the world, including MGM Grand and Bellagio.